-When J. A. M. Aikins died in 1929, he stipulated in his will that his former residence be used as a school for girls, and bequeathed a further amount for its upkeep.
+When J. A. M. Aikins died in 1929, he stipulated in his will that his former residence, built in 1901 by Davidson Brothers, be used as a school for girls, and bequeathed a further amount for its upkeep.
 His son, G. H. Aikins, also presented his own home (the Red House) to the school.
 As a result, Riverbend School for Girls, named after the first building, was opened in September 1929 at the present site of Balmoral Hall School.
 The Aikins House is a municipally-designated historic site.

 In 1930, a new two-storey 44-foot by 92-foot building of cut stone and white brick was added to the northeast side of the existing structure, to which it was connected.
 Built by Fraser and MacDonald, the expansion cost some $70,000 and contained six classrooms, gymnasium, music hall, dining room, kitchen, and shower baths.
 The school was operated by the United Church of Canada.